fossology/fossology/README.md

 ## Requirements

 The PHP versions 7.3 and later are supported to work for FOSSology.
-FOSSology requires Postgresql as the database server and apache httpd 2.6 as the web server.
+FOSSology requires PostgreSQL as the database server and Apache HTTP Server 2.4+ as the web server.
 These and more dependencies are installed by `utils/fo-installdeps`.

 To install Python dependencies, run `install/fo-install-pythondeps`.